nkholski/shedding-snake/README.md

 ## Features that ate bytes

 1024 is actually more than enough for a snake game.
 The extra bytes went into: The snake shed it skin each time it grows.
 Rotate snake face to current direction.
 Title screen.
 Skin pattern and  emojis :-).
 Score and hiscore.
+I fought one last hour to get a flashing "Press S" into the game.

 ## How to run